 2. Plan meals together.

-You’ve likely spent time finding your common values about money, religion and children.
-Add food to the list, says Michelle Babb, a registered dietician from Seattle.
+You’ve likely spent time finding your common values about money, religion, and children.
+Add food to the list, says Michelle Babb, a registered dietitian from Seattle.
 It’s important for couples to figure out what their eating life should look like and how to plan and prepare their meals.
 Babb suggests picking a day each weekend to plan meals for the coming week, then visit the grocery store or farmer’s market and wash and chop the ingredients together.
 “You set yourself up for success for the rest of the week,” she says.
 You also won’t have to text each other at 4 p.m. asking, “What’s for dinner?”

 3. Share your passions.

 It’s fun to discover new foods together.
 Try new recipes at home or discover dishes at restaurants and guess the ingredients.
 Maybe you can recreate them later at home.
 Or spend date nights taking a new healthy cooking class.
 Hearing your beloved say, “Try a bite of this … it’s amazing” is surprisingly seductive.
 Likewise, make a plan to work out together, at least sometimes.
 It can take a lot of willpower to drag yourself to the gym when your sweetie is looking all adorable lounging on the couch reading the Sunday paper.
 Bring him along!
-Schedule a regular Saturday morning Pilates class you both enjoy.
-Or pick a new hobby, such as golf, scuba diving or salsa dancing, that you can learn together.
+Schedule a regular Saturday morning yoga class you both enjoy.
+Or pick a new hobby, such as golf, scuba diving, or salsa dancing, that you can learn together.
 Or walk the dog together every night after dinner.
 You’ll bond and burn calories at the same time.

 4. But don’t share everything.

 Although marriage is a merger of equals, your meals don’t have to be.
 Women need to eat fewer calories than men, so generally, it makes sense for them to eat smaller portions.
 Just because you cut the homemade pizza into eight slices doesn’t mean you each have to eat four.
 Also, it’s okay if your eating styles are different.
 One of you might like to eat two or three meals a day, while the other finds it easier to eat five mini-meals.
-If he’s the mini-mealer, don’t feel pressured to keep pace.
-And if you’re the grazer, don’t expect him to tuck in whenever you do.
-Find common ground – which hopefully includes one shared meal a day – and then viva la difference.
+If your partner is the mini-mealer, don’t feel pressured to keep pace.
+And if you’re the grazer, don’t expect him or her to tuck in whenever you do.
+Find common ground — which hopefully includes one shared meal a day — and then viva la difference.